UBM Direct Disclosure

 UBM Direct Savings Account Terms and Conditions

 Welcome to the UBM DIRECT SAVINGS ACCOUNT from Ultima Bank Minnesota, the account that you manage electronically and pays a premium rate of interest.
-The current Interest Rate is 0.60% with an Annual Percentage Yield of 0.60%.
+The current Interest rate is 1.59% with an Annual Percentage Yield of 1.60% for balances up to $499,999.99 and the current interest rate is 2.00% with an Annual Percentage Yield of 2.02% for balances over $500,000.00.
 The rate is determined by Ultima Bank Minnesota and is subject to change at our discretion and may change daily.

 Introduction: In this Deposit Account Agreement and Disclosure, each and all of the depositors are referred to as "you" and "your".
 Ultima Bank Minnesota is referred to as "we," "our," and "us."
 The term "Agreement" means this Deposit Account Agreement and Disclosure.
 By selecting "I accept" at the end of this document you indicate that you have received a copy of this disclosure and agree to the terms of the Agreement.
 We may change the Agreement from time to time, if we choose, we don't have to collect any fees or charges or enforce the Agreement.